synedra/katacoda-scenarios/tiktok/step5.md

 </pre>

 ### Add a Container <div>
-Your home page layout will be easier to manage if we put the content in a container div.
+Your home page layout will be easier to manage if you put the content in a container div.